Matthew-Neba/purchase-behaviour-modeling/README.md

 # Predicting Customer Spending Patterns on E-commerce Websites using SVM's

 ## Project Overview
-This project implements a Support Vector Machine (SVM) classifier with a polynomial kernel to classify website visitor data.
-The model aims to predict whether a session resulted in a purchase based on various features.
-Hyperparameter tuning is performed using GridSearchCV to optimize the model.
+This project uses a Support Vector Machine (SVM) with a polynomial kernel to predict if a website visit led to a purchase.
+It analyzes session data and uses GridSearchCV to fine-tune the model for better accuracy.

 ## Key Features
 - **SVM Classifier with Polynomial Kernel**: Used for classification of visitor sessions.